 The Violent Crime Control and Law Enforcement Act of 1994 allows the BOP to grant a non-violent inmate up to 1 year off his or her term of imprisonment for successful completion of the residential drug abuse treatment program (Title 18 U.S.C. § 3621(e)(2)).
-Beginning this process early is in your best interest.
 For more information, talk to an institution drug abuse treatment specialist or drug abuse program coordinator.